Voluntary Quit Disqualifications

 Request verification of good cause for a voluntary quit when the information is questionable.

-The primary responsibility to obtain verification rests with the household, but the EW shall offer assistance when it is difficult or impossible for the client to provide the verification in a timely manner.
+The primary responsibility to obtain verification rests with the household, but the SSBS shall offer assistance when it is difficult or impossible for the client to provide the verification in a timely manner.
 Acceptable verification may include statements from:

 • The previous employer.